msunil80/MyCode/README.md

 ### Prerequisites

-"how to install python and python3 using apt."
+"how to install python and python3 using apt." learn how to version control projects with git
 ## Built With

 * [Python](https://www.python.org/) - The coding language used